 Do you know the signs of an unhealthy gut?
-If you’re not feeling well right now, it could be because of bacteria and microbiome issues that are throwing your gut off kilter.
+If you’re not feeling well, it could be because of bacteria and microbiome issues that are throwing your gut off kilter.
 Read on…

-If you’re concerned about your gut health, here are five indicators that you need to have your gut checked:
+If you’re concerned about your gut health, here are five signs that you need to take action to improve your unhealthy gut.

 It follows that an unhealthy gut will certainly cause stomach problems.
 If you experience diarrhea, heartburn, or constipation quite often, then it’s time to give your stomach extra care.

 If you notice that your skin is usually itchy and flaring up, it’s time to have your gut examined.
 A study shows that skin inflammation and other skin problems such as eczema, acne, rosacea, and psoriasis, could be related to gut problems.

 Adding and losing weight without dieting are common symptoms of gut imbalance.
 The gut microbiome has been shown to have a strong link to metabolism.
 If your gut isn’t functioning well, then your body can’t properly control blood sugar, absorb nutrients, or store fat.
 You may be losing weight because there are too much bacteria in your small intestine that will cause you to overeat and make up for lost nutrients.

 Eating too much sugar will eventually lead to sugar addiction.
 A high sugar intake messes with your gut due to the imbalance of microbes.
 Sweet foods don’t provide the right fuel in increasing the number of good bacteria in your gut.

 While stress can cause stomach pain, there are other causes for the latter as well.
 The body’s serotonin, which regulates your emotions, is stored in the gut.
 Thus, it’s no wonder that an imbalanced gut can make you feel anxious and moody too.